Ghini/ghini.desktop/doc/report.rst

 The formatter engine combines selection and formatter template to produce a report.
 Each formatter template indicates the iteration domain, that is what kind of collection objects you focus on, in your report.
-In the above example, we are reporting about individual plants.
+In the above example, we are using Mako to report about individual plants, producing —per plant— a postscript label with a QR code.

 Expand the ``Options`` section to see what extra parameters your selected template may require or expect.

 .. image:: images/report-from-template-dialog-options.png

-In the above example, the plant-labelling formatter lets you override the selection, and produce a set of labels with a given format, and in a given range.
+In the above example, the plant-labelling formatter lets you override the selection, and produce a set of labels in your preferred format, and in a given range.

 In general: choose the report you need, specify parameters if required, and produce the report.
 Ghini will open the report in the associated application.